e-clearing-net/OCHP/OCHP.md

  * Exchange of Charge Point Information (Static and live POI data, ChargePointInfo)
  * Exchange of Tariff Information (TariffInfo)
- * Live Authorization Requests (Single-Token-Requests)
+ * Single Authorization Requests (Single-Token-Requests)
  * Exchange of Parking Spot Information (Static and live data)

 From the data flow perspective, each market role is a source or a sink